 Inference:

-From the above table we find the significant value as .000 which is less than 0.05. , Ho is rejected and H1 is accepted.
+From the above table we find the significant value as .000 which is less than 0.05. hence, Ho is rejected and H1 is accepted.

 Therefore, here is a significance difference between the major problems and actions took by the company.